hassaanmaqsood/edge/README.md

 Edge is a **fully interactive, browser-based terminal emulator** that brings the nostalgia of the command line into a modern, hackable, and highly extensible web environment.

-Built on top of **M.E.T.A.
-(Modular Extensible Text-based Architecture)**, Edge combines the feel of a UNIX shell with the flexibility of a text editor, giving you a playground for commands, scripts, and creative experiments—right in your browser.
+Built on top of **[M.E.T.A.](https://github.com/hassaanmaqsood/meta)**, Edge combines the feel of a UNIX shell with the flexibility of a text editor, giving you a playground for commands, scripts, and creative experiments—right in your browser.

 ---